wheat-eco/wheat-eco/README.md

 In a world of rapid technological advancement and economic uncertainty, the need for a reliable, long-term store of value has never been more critical.
 Traditional assets like gold and even first-generation cryptocurrencies like Bitcoin have shown limitations in their ability to serve as true intergenerational stores of value.

-Wheat-Sol emerges as a revolutionary solution to this problem, offering a digital asset that embodies the time-tested concept of storing wheat for future use.
+WheatChain emerges as a revolutionary solution to this problem, offering a digital asset that embodies the time-tested concept of storing wheat for future use.
 Just as our ancestors stored wheat to prepare for times of scarcity or to pass on to future generations, SWHIT tokens are designed to store and grow in value over time, with the ambitious goal of surpassing Bitcoin in their long-term worth.

-By leveraging the power of blockchain technology, integrating advanced DeFi features, and implementing a unique social distribution model, Wheat-Sol aims to create an ecosystem where value can be not just stored, but cultivated and grown exponentially.
+By leveraging the power of blockchain technology, integrating advanced DeFi features, and implementing a unique social distribution model, WheatChain aims to create an ecosystem where value can be not just stored, but cultivated and grown exponentially.
 Our platform is not just another cryptocurrency; it's a comprehensive solution for intergenerational wealth preservation and growth, starting from humble beginnings but aiming for unprecedented heights.

 ## 3. Vision and Concept

-The vision behind Wheat-Sol is rooted in the ancient practice of storing wheat as a means of preserving value for future use.
+The vision behind WheatChain is rooted in the ancient practice of storing wheat as a means of preserving value for future use.
 This concept is reimagined for the digital age, creating a token that serves as a long-term store of value with the potential for exponential growth.

 ### 3.1 The Wheat Storage Analogy